r57zone/PSMoveService-Motion-capture/README.md

 ﻿## PSMoveService Motion capture
 Motion capture with PS Moves or ping pong ball with led, PS Eyes and PSMoveService.
+Data recording takes place to text file.

 More information about the setting can be found [here](https://github.com/r57zone/PSMoveService-receive-position).